-The Registration Accept message and UE Configuration Update Command from the AMF to the UE in TS 23.502 [6] are updated to include permissible operating band(s) of each S-NSSAI in the Configured S-NSSAI and to include permissible operating band(s) of each S-NSSAI in the Mapping of Configured S-NSSAI.
+The Registration Accept message and UE Configuration Update Command from the AMF to the UE in TS 23.502 [6] are updated to include permissible operating band(s) of a S-NSSAI in the Configured S-NSSAI if the S-NSSAI relates to a Network Slice that is only supported in a subset of the bands of the PLMN.

 In the Registration and UE Configuration Update procedures, the AMF will only include S-NSSAIs in the UE's Allowed NSSAI that are all available via the UE's current operating band.

-The AMF may be locally provisioned with operating band information for each S-NSSAI.
+The AMF may be locally provisioned with operating band information for S-NSSAIs that only works on a subset of the bands of the PLMN.

 6.29.4 Impacts on services, entities and interfaces